 Sea buckthorn oil is best known for its omega 7 content.
-An important factor that is often overlooked is that sea buckthorn seed oil has an almost perfect 1:1 ratio of linoleic acid (omega 6) and oleic acid (omega 9).
+An important factor that is often overlooked is that sea buckthorn seed oil has an almost perfect balance of linoleic acid (omega 6), oleic acid (omega 9), and other important EFAS like omegas 3 and 9.

-Both Oleic and linoleic acid are essential fatty acids, meaning that the body cannot make them on its own.
+Linoleic acid is an essential fatty acid, meaning that the body cannot make it on its own.
+Though oleic acid is made in the body, sometimes the levels within the skin can be off balance.
 These fatty acids play important roles throughout our bodies, with special focus on the cell membranes.

 The Lipids in Our Skin